oxalica/nil/docs/code_actions.md

 ### `pack_bindings`

-Pack multiple bindings with the same prefix into nested one.
+Pack one or more implicit bindings of implicit Attrset into explicit nested one.
 FIXME: Indentations are not reformatted well.

 ```nix